Iskeletu/PriorityQueue/README.md

 # PriorityQueue

-PriorityQueue is a C program that creates a vaccination queue base on the following criteria:
+PriorityQueue is a C program that creates a vaccination queue based on the following criteria:
 - Working Field
 - Age
 - Health Condition